FasterSpeeding/Alluka/docs/usage.md

 client = alluka.Client().set_callback_override(callback, other_callback)
 ```

-While (unlike type dependencies) callback dependencies can work on their own without being explicitly
+While (unlike type dependencies) callback dependencies can work on their own without being
-declared on the client unless they're relying on a type dependency themselves, they can still be
+explicitly declared on the client unless they're relying on a type dependency themselves, they can
-overridden on a client level using [alluka.Client.set_callback_override][].
+still be overridden on a client level using [alluka.Client.set_callback_override][].

 Generally speaking you should only ever override an injected callback with a callback which returns
-a compatible type but their signatures do not need to match and asynchronous callbacks can be
+a compatible type but their signatures do not need to match and async callbacks can be overridden
-overridden with synchronous with vice versa also working (although the latter will prevent callbacks
+with sync with vice versa also working (although the latter will prevent callbacks from being
-from being  used in a synchronous context).
+used in an async context).